waldesem/Web-Personal-DB/README.md

 ### The technology stack used in this project:

-- Flask (as server or optionally as fullstack app with htmx2 and Bootstrap5);
+- Flask (as server or optionally as desktop app with htmx2 and Bootstrap5);
 - Sqlite3 (or PostgreSQL);
 - Nuxt3 and TailwindCSS;